7 books on Self-driving Cars [PDF]

-Books on self-driving cars are essential for startups engaged in the development of AI solutions for autonomous vehicles.
-These texts provide a deep dive into the fundamental technologies underpinning self-driving cars, including computer vision, sensor fusion, machine learning, and vehicle control systems.
-They explore the challenges and intricacies of real-world navigation, safety, regulatory compliance, and human-vehicle interaction.
+These books explain technologies used in self-driving cars, including computer vision, sensor fusion, machine learning and vehicle control systems.
+They explore the challenges of real-world navigation, safety, regulatory compliance and human-vehicle interaction.

 2022 by Fouad Sabry